Several Key Policies Take Effect March 31, 2022

 Protiviti’s financial services industry experts help organisations demonstrate and improve resilience through a robust testing programme, building on existing business continuity management activities, IT disaster recovery and cybersecurity incident response.
 We work with and report to executive leaders and the board to address such questions as:

 - Have we formally defined the important functions and services vital to the execution of the business model?

 - Are front-to-back mappings of components of the important functions and services understood and maintained?

 - Is there a structure in place to govern resilience across the enterprise properly?

 - Are severe but plausible scenarios tested regularly?

-Additionally, we partner with organizations to develop their overall operational resilience internal audit plans, incorporate operational resilience into existing audits and provide assurance over the operational resilience program.
+Additionally, we partner with organisations to develop their overall operational resilience internal audit plans, incorporate operational resilience into existing audits and provide assurance over the operational resilience programme.
 Click here to access Protiviti’s operational resilience framework and additional thought leadership on the topic.

 Managing Director, Global Leader, Protiviti Technology Consulting

 Managing Director, US Operational Resilience Leader, Risk & Compliance